Computational-Geometry-G1/godot-wiimote/README.md

 This is based on the [godot-cpp template](https://github.com/godotengine/godot-cpp-template), a quickstart template for GDExtension development with Godot 4.0+.

-This project targets the latest verison of godot (4.1)
+This project targets the latest verison of godot (4.1).

+This repository was primarily created to perform wii remote head tracking using IR data from a static wii remote.
+While supporting additional functions of the wiimote are preferred, I am not familiar enough with godot to know what the best way to do this is - contributions are absolutely welcome!

 ## Contents
 * An Godot project for demonstrating the functionality (`demo/`)